Back to Blog

 4. Post Before/After Photos on Instagram

 Before/after grooming photos are incredibly shareable.
-Post consistently (3-5 times per week), use local hashtags (#DenverGroomer, #ATLDogGrooming), tag the breed, and include your booking link in your bio.
+Post consistently, use local hashtags, tag the breed, and include your booking link in your bio.
 Instagram is the #1 social channel for groomer discovery.

 5. Join Local Facebook Pet Groups

 Every city has Facebook groups like "Denver Dog Lovers" or "ATL Pet Parents."
-Be helpful, answer questions about coat care, and when someone asks "Can anyone recommend a groomer?", you're already a trusted voice in the group.
+Be helpful, answer questions about coat care, and when someone asks for a groomer recommendation, you are already a trusted voice in the group.

 6. Offer a Referral Incentive

 Happy clients are your best salespeople.
 Offer $10-15 off their next groom for every new client they refer.
-It's cheaper than any ad and the referred client already trusts you because their friend recommended you.
+It is cheaper than any ad and the referred client already trusts you because their friend recommended you.

 7. Partner with Local Vets and Pet Stores